 Who is behind the Wood Profits

 The creator of Wood Profits is Jim Morgan.
 At least according to the sales page.

 Apparently, he is a full-time home-based woodworking business owner and he started out in 1995.

 On the sales page, it also says, that this Jim-guy was featured in Entrepreneur Magazin and USA Today.

 This I was not able to verify but as we are about to find out, it is safe to assume that those statements are false.

-He created this product since he wanted to share his years of experience and knowledge with the woodworking community.
+He created this product because he wanted to share his years of experience and knowledge with the woodworking community.